Science in Stock with Meso@LR

 Will this platform be open to all Muse partners?

-Yes, Inserm is the first organization to sign, but we are indeed working with other partners.
-And this cooperation is strengthened by the leading role Inserm has played in establishing the Montpellier Institute of Data Science (ISDM).
+Yes, INSERM is the first organization to sign, but we are indeed working with other partners.
+And this cooperation is strengthened by the leading role INSERM plays in the development of the Montpellier Institute of Data Science (ISDM).

 And what exactly does it entail?

-UM does not have access to their storage space.
-Isn’t that data sharing?
+UM access to their storage space.
+Isn’t this data sharing?

 No, Inserm sets its own data -sharing policy, and this data is and remains the property of the lead institution.
 There are other infrastructures for data sharing and openness at the national level.